Skip to main

 In learning materials

-If you'd like to give your students access to a 'substantial portion' of text, the best thing to do is supply links to eBooks or journal articles (from the Library database) rather than making photocopies or copying and pasting chunks of text into online platforms.
-You can use the unit readings service to create a list for your students – handy because links will be automatically checked and updated every week.
+If you'd like to give your students access to copyrighted text, the best thing to do is use the unit readings service to create a list of resources for your students.
+The links will be automatically checked and updated every week.
+Please don't hand out photocopies or copy and paste chunks of text into online platforms (unless you just want to use a small quote – permissible under the 'insubstantial portion' copyright exception).

 In class

-You (and your students) are allowed to perform or read out copyright texts during classes, tutorials or lectures without getting permission.
+Teachers and enrolled students (but not parents, friends or any other community members) are allowed to perform or read out copyrighted texts during classes, tutorials or lectures without getting permission.
 Make sure you remember to attribute your sources, and don't store content for later access (e.g. don't add a recording to Moodle).

 In exams